davide-turrini/aws-directus-9/README.md

     pm2 start npm --name "<your project name!>" -- start
     ```

-- type this to run reverse proxy on port 80
+- type this to run reverse proxy on port 443

     ```
+    caddy validate

-    caddy run
+    sudo caddy start
     ```

 Congrats!
 You have finished.
 A Caddyfile should have been added in your home directory!